VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
 In this paper, I plan to argue that algorithms should be integrated into the board structure of data-driven enterprises because of the unmanageable volumes of data they generate.
-Thus, data governance frameworks are crucial for management but especially for board decision-making.
+Thus, data governance frameworks are crucial for management, but especially for board decision-making.
 How to include data governance in the boardroom?
 This article illustrates how data governance can be implemented in the boardroom by creating a hybrid model: an “algorithm” next to the human board composition.
 This boardroom model includes a legal entity (a Data Governance Firm—DGF) for designing an algorithmic board member consistent with the corporation’s purpose.
 The DGF’s role in developing an algorithmic seat is to transform the corporation and its constituencies into complex intersectional relationships based on data.
 Therefore, rather than being a nexus of contracts, modern corporations and their constituencies can be included in datasets showing a nexus of data.
 <!--- </p></details>-->

 <br>